How to Comply and Some Common Mistakes to Avoid

 • The GDPR sets fines of up to EUR 20 million (€20m) or 4% of your annual worldwide turnover (whichever is greater).
 It also establishes sanctions such as official reprimands, periodic data protection audits, and liability damages.
 Read more about potential GDPR fines and sanctions here.

 • According to the CCPA, consumers have the right to sue businesses that violate the law.
 The fines are between $100 and $750, or any higher amount related to actual damages.
 The state can bring charges up to $2,500 per violation for businesses that unintentionally violate the CCPA, and up to $7,500 per violation, for intentional violations.
 Even though these fines might not seem particularly large compared to the GDPR, consider that they apply per individual violation and per consumer.
-Full details on CCPA fines here.
+Full details on CCPA fines are here.

 • The violations of the CalOPPA can cause the Federal Trade Commission to bring an enforcement action against businesses that fail to comply with their posted privacy policy.